Saudi Arabia's surge of diplomacy brings Syria's Assad, Ukraine's Zelenskyy to Arab summit

 The visit comes amid a whirlwind of international travel by the Ukrainian leader, but until now he has mostly visited allied countries.

-Saudi Arabia pledged $400 million in aid to Ukraine earlier this year and has voted in favor of U.N. resolutions calling on Russia to end its invasion and refrain from annexing Ukrainian territory.
+Saudi Arabia pledged $400 million in aid to Ukraine earlier this year and has voted in favor of U.N. resolutions calling on Russia to end its invasion and opposing the annexation Ukrainian territory.
 But it has resisted U.S. pressure to increase oil production in order to squeeze Russia's revenues.

-Leaders from the 22-member league, who were meeting in the Red Sea city of Jeddah, were also expected to focus on Sudan.
-The East African country's top generals — both of whom have been backed by Saudi Arabia and other Arab states — have been battling each other across the country for over a month, killing hundreds and sparking an exodus from the capital, Khartoum, and elsewhere.

-Gen. Abdel-Fattah Burhan, leader of the armed forces, and Gen. Mohamed Hamdan Dagalo of the paramilitary Rapid Support Forces, agreed to a pact in Jeddah last week that promised safe passage for civilians fleeing the fighting and protection for aid groups.
-Saudi Arabia and the United States have meanwhile been leading international efforts to broker a lasting truce.
+Assad, who remains a close ally of both Russia and Iran, said he hoped the summit would mark the start of a “new stage of Arab solidarity to achieve peace, development, and flourishing in our region instead of war and destruction.”
+He added that Arab countries should reject ”external interference" in their affairs.

 In recent years, Assad's forces have recaptured much of Syria's territory from insurgents with crucial help from Russia — which intervened militarily on his behalf beginning in 2015 — and Iran.
 Saudi Arabia had been a leading sponsor of the opposition at the height of the war but pulled back as the insurgents were eventually cornered in a small pocket of northwestern Syria.